10up/ElasticPress/docs/indexables.md

 In ElasticPress 3.0, we’ve introduced the concept of Indexables.
 In the past, ElasticPress integrated with WordPress’ WP_Query API, which enabled redirection of WP_Query queries through Elasticsearch instead of MySQL.
 Indexables takes this a step further, enabling indexing, search, and queries on any queryable object in WordPress.

-As of 3.0, ElasticPress ships with two built-in Indexables: Posts, Terms, and Users.
-The Posts Indexable roughly corresponds to the previous WP_Query integration, and the Users Indexable adds support for WP_User_Query in ElasticPress.
-The Terms Indexable adds support for [WP_Term_Query](https://developer.wordpress.org/reference/classes/wp_term_query/).
-Future versions of ElasticPress will include additional WordPress APIs (such as WP_Comment_Query), and you can also create your own custom Indexables by extending the Indexable class.
+As of 3.5, ElasticPress ships with four built-in Indexables: Posts, Terms, and Users.
+The Posts Indexable roughly corresponds to the previous WP_Query integration, the Users Indexable adds support for WP_User_Query in ElasticPress, the Comments Indexable adds support for [WP_Comment_Query](https://developer.wordpress.org/reference/classes/WP_Comment_Query/), and the Terms Indexable adds support for [WP_Term_Query](https://developer.wordpress.org/reference/classes/wp_term_query/).
+Future versions of ElasticPress will include additional WordPress APIs, and you can also create your own custom Indexables by extending the Indexable class.

 ## Post Indexable